itf/6s092/courses/IAP19/PS/PS07/content.md

 * c.
 Right before we place the $i$th element, the first $i$ elements of the array are sorted.

 <question expression>
-csq_prompt= "Write your answer as a string of three letters, i.e. 'abc', in the numerical order of the algorithms above." csq_soln = "cba" csq_explanation = "TODO" csq_name="pset7q10"
+csq_prompt= "Write your answer as a string of three letters, i.e. 'abc' means that you think 'a' applies to Insertion sort." csq_soln = "cba" csq_explanation = "Reread the recitation notes more closely to understand the invariants!" csq_name="pset7q10"
 </question>